 If you have been taking butorphanol for more than a few weeks regularly, you are probably already dependent.
 This includes those who have abused the drug and those who have taken it exactly as prescribed by a doctor.
-If you need the drug to feel good, to get out of bed, to fall asleep, or to essentially get you through the day, these are other strong signs of dependence.
+If you need the drug to feel good, to get out of bed, to fall asleep, or to essentially get you through the day, there are other strong signs of dependence.

 Should I Go through Butorphanol Withdrawal at Home?

-It is extremely dangerous to go through any form of withdrawal without the proper treatment.
+It is extremely dangerous to go through any form of withdrawal without proper treatment.
 Detox kits are not enough to keep you safe during withdrawal, and you must consult a doctor and/or seek treatment in a detox center in order to navigate this syndrome safely.
 Just because butorphanol withdrawal doesn’t cause psychosis or seizures like other substances of abuse does not mean you can—or should— go through it alone.

-Therefore, it is best to seek help from a detox facility with a trained medical staff.
+Therefore, it is best to seek help from a detox facility with trained medical staff.
 You may choose inpatient or outpatient care depending on the severity of your dependence and whether or not you have friends and family members who can look after you.
 Outpatient care can be a safe option, but you must remember to never go through withdrawal without some kind of medical care.

 Butorphanol Detox Treatment